cloud-gov/cg-site/_pages/pages/documentation/cloud-gov-setup.md

 #### Deploying build containers

-Federalist's "build containers" are cloud.gov apps running with the [federalist-garden-build](https://github.com/18f/federalist-garden-build) image.
+Pages's "build containers" are cloud.gov apps running with the [federalist-garden-build](https://github.com/18f/federalist-garden-build) image.

 For information on how to deploy this app visit the [federaist-garden-build repository](https://github.com/18f/federalist-garden-build).

-## Updating a Federalist site's CloudFront to serve from S3
+## Updating a Pages site's CloudFront to serve from S3

 **Only to be used in proxy downtime situations (which has only happened once historically).**